PRK vs. LASIK: What’s the Difference?

 The PRK & LASIK Procedure

-The big difference between LASIK and PRK laser eye surgery is how the eye is prepared for surgery.
+The big difference between LASIK vs PRK laser eye surgery is how the eye is prepared for surgery.
 With LASIK, the surgeon creates a hinged flap by making an incision in the cornea.
 This flap gives the surgeon access to the part of the cornea that needs to be reshaped.
 Once the procedure is finished, the surgeon will put the flap back in place.

 With PRK, there is no flap.
 Instead, the thin, outermost layer of the cornea, called the epithelial layer, is removed to provide the necessary access to the part of the cornea that the doctor reshapes with the laser.
 This outer layer regenerates naturally during the healing process.